nuts-foundation/nuts-specification/rfc/rfc002-authentication-token.md

 ### 7.2 UZI

 UZI is a Dutch abbriviation for "Unieke Zorgverlener Identificatienummer" and translates to Unique Care-professional Identification number.
-The number is issued by the CIBG authority, an organisation implementing Dutch government policies related to care professions.
+The number is issued by the CIBG authority, an organization implementing Dutch government policies related to care professions.

 The number is coupled to the BIG register, a Dutch authority which registers the competence of a care professional, based on education and training.